General Electric Company: World Wars and post-WWII (1914–60)

-The outbreak of World War I transformed GEC into a major player in the electrical industry.
-It was heavily involved in the war effort, with products such as radios, signal lamps, and the arc-lamp carbons used in searchlights.
+The outbreak of the First World War transformed GEC into a major player in the electrical industry.
+The company was heavily involved in the war effort, supplying products such as radios, signal lamps, and the arc-lamp carbons used in searchlights.

-Between the wars, GEC expanded to become a global corporation and national institution.
+During the interwar period, GEC expanded to become a global corporation and national institution.
 The takeover of Fraser and Chalmers in 1918 took GEC into heavy engineering and bolstered their claim to supply 'everything electrical'.
 In the same year, the maker of electricity meters, Chamberlain and Hookham, was also acquired by GEC.

-In 1917, GEC created the Express Lift Company in Northampton, England.

 In 1919, GEC merged its radio valve manufacturing interests with those of the Marconi Company to form the Marconi-Osram Valve Company.

 In the 1920s, the company was heavily involved in the creation of the UK-wide National Grid.
-The opening of a new purpose-built company headquarters (Magnet House) in Kingsway, London in 1921, and the pioneering industrial research laboratories at Wembley in 1923 (later named the Hirst Research Centre), were symbolic of the continuing expansion of both GEC and the electrical industry.
+The opening of a new purpose-built company headquarters (Magnet House) in Kingsway, London in 1921, and the pioneering industrial research laboratories at Wembley in 1923 (later named the Hirst Research Centre) were symbolic of the continuing expansion of both GEC and the electrical industry.

+By 1927, GEC had acquired the Express Lift Company of Westminster.
+In 1930 another lift manufacturer – Smith, Major and Stevens – was merged into Express Lifts and production was moved to their Northampton factory, where a disused lift testing tower still stands.

-In World War II, GEC was a major supplier to the military of electrical and engineering products.
+During the Second World War, GEC was a major manufacturer of electrical and engineering products for the British armed forces.
 Significant contributions to the war effort included the development in 1940 of the cavity magnetron for radar, by the scientists John Randall and Harry Boot at the University of Birmingham, as well as advances in communications technology and the ongoing mass production of valves, lamps and lighting equipment.

-The post-war years saw a decline in GEC's expansion.
+The post-war years saw slower expansion.
 After the death of Hugo Hirst in 1943, his son-in-law Leslie Gamage (elder son of the founder of Gamages), along with Harry Railing, took over as joint managing directors.
 Despite the huge demand for electrical consumer goods, and large investments in heavy engineering and nuclear power, profits began to fall in the face of competition and internal disorganisation.